Senco DuraSpin DS425AC Deck Installation Review

 The Senco Duraspin DS425AC 3” 2500 RPM Screwdriver & Attachment kit is everything I wanted—no, needed a few months ago.
-Had it been in my hands at the time, the deck project I undertook would have easily been wrapped up 30% faster and would have paid for itself by reducing the amount of paid helper hours.
+Had it been in my hands at the time, the deck project I undertook would have easily been wrapped up 30% faster.
+It also would have paid for itself by reducing the amount of paid helper hours.

-While the Senco collated fasteners are more expensive and less readily available than traditional options, with the right timing and planning, this solution can save hours of labor and several doses of ibuprofen.
+The Senco collated fasteners are more expensive and less readily available than traditional options.
+Still, with the right timing and planning, this solution can save hours of labor (and several doses of ibuprofen).

-This is a great system for dekbuilders or anyone who wants a more ergonomic solution to driving decking screws.
-Also, and not to be minimized, the extension pole can be removed and the system used as a standard auto-feed wall fastener system for drywall and paneling, among other applications.
+This is a great system for deck builders or anyone who wants a more ergonomic solution to driving decking screws.
+Also, and not to be minimized, the extension pole can be removed.
+That means the system can function as a standard auto-feed wall fastener system for drywall or paneling.
 Senco offers its own brand of fasteners for a variety of applications.
-With a street price of $220, it’s easy to recommend the Senco Duraspin DS425AC 3 in.
-Screwdriver and Attachment kit as a product with great build quality, features, and excellent value.
+With a street price of $224.99, it’s easy to recommend the Senco Duraspin DS425AC 3 in. screwdriver and attachment kit as a product with great build quality, features, and excellent value.

 - Price: $224.99Was: $259.99